 (b) any other prescribed objective.

-[Section 11ZQ inserted by No. 53 of 2003 s.
+[Section 11ZQ inserted: No. 53 of 2003 s.
 32.]

 11ZQA.
 Revocation of approval

 (1) Subject to subsection (2), the Authority may, by instrument in writing, revoke the status of a scheme as an approved scheme if it is satisfied that the scheme no longer meets the objectives referred to in section 11ZQ.